 Simply log into Splunk and access your Intermapper maps within the Splunk interface.
 See all of your device statuses and connections within the map in real-time.
 Drill into specific devices or alerts to view log information about the event.
 Easily customize the timeline to see syslog messages and log files for a particular time period.

-Intermapper offers a mobile-friendly web-based interface which users can access securely via phone, tablet, or web browser.
-The Intermapper web UI will size appropriately to fit whatever device is being used.
+Intermapper also offers its own mobile-friendly web-based interface which users can access securely via phone, tablet, or web browser.
+The Intermapper web UI sizes appropriately to fit whatever device you are using.

-Within the web UI, users can view all of their InterMapper maps, charts, and device information.
+Within the web UI, you can view all of your Intermapper maps, charts, and device information.
 As browser-based access is intended to serve monitoring purposes, the web UI is not a fully manageable solution.
 New maps must be created within the Intermapper client.

 Intermapper, Intermapper Flows, and Intermapper Remote Access run on Windows, Mac OS X, and Linux.
 To run Intermapper Flows, HelpSystems recommends a computer with high processor power and a large amount of RAM for its database cache.